ICanBoogie/HTTP/README.md

 ### Dispatcher plugins

 Wrapped in the comfort of the dispatcher, dispatcher plugins are the ones who really handle the requests.
-They may be instances of classes implementing the [IDispatcher][] interface or callables, and they usually handle a very specific type of request.
+They may be instances of classes implementing the [DispatcherInterface][] interface or callables, and they usually handle a very specific type of request.

 As an example, the following dispatcher plugins are used by the CMS Icybee: